apiaryio/apiblueprint.org/source/index.md

 ### Focused on Collaboration

-The API Blueprint is built to encourage dialogue and collaboration between project stakeholders, developers and customers at any point in the API lifecycle.
+API Blueprint is built to encourage dialogue and collaboration between project stakeholders, developers and customers at any point in the API lifecycle.
 At the same time, the API Blueprint tools provide the support to achieve the goals be it API development, governance or delivery.